 The horizontal axis in Figure 4 corresponds to break points of the sample.
 The thin solid line in Figure 4 shows our estimates of interest rate elasticity of money demand obtained from the data before the break points (the first sample), and the thick solid line shows the interest rate elasticity of money demand obtained from data after the break points (the second sample).
 The dotted lines show the upper and lower bounds of the interest rate elasticities, which are constructed by adding and subtracting two times the standard error of the estimated coefficients.
-Figure 4 shows that if we restrict the sample period to recent data (the second sample), the size of the interest rate elasticity of money demand using the data from January 1985 onward (the first sample) takes small negative values even after 1990.
+Figure 4 shows that if we restrict the sample period to recent data (the second sample), the size of the interest rate elasticity of money demand increases.
+In contrast, the interest rate elasticity of money demand using the data from January 1985 onward (the first sample) takes small negative values even after 1990.